kentor/www.kentor.dev/posts/2016-05-30-node-js-hot-reloading-development.md

 ---
 title: Node.js hot module reloading development
 ---
-Imagine launching a Node.js process that watches the current working directory for file changes, and have it call a function with the updated file’s filename as an argument.
-Now imagine changing the implementation of that function and have new file changes execute the new version without exiting the Node.js process.
-Furthermore, imagine modules that were imported via `require()` were reloaded when they're updated, so that when the function executes again, it runs the new version of the modules.
+Imagine running a Node.js process that watches the current working directory for file changes, and have it pass the filename of any updated files to a callback.
+Now imagine changing the implementation of that callback and have subsequent file updates execute the new callback without exiting the Node.js process.
+Furthermore, imagine calls to `require()` always load the newest version of the required module (usually they’re cached), so that when the callback executes again, it has the newest version of the modules.

 I wanted a system like that when I was thinking about how I would write the static site generator for this very blog.
 I wanted it so that whenever I saved a markdown file in a specific directory, it would run a function to convert the markdown into HTML and write it out to disk.
-And since I’ll be using React, I wanted it so that whenever I update a layout component the system would rebuild the entire site.
+And since I’ll be using React, I wanted it so that whenever I update a layout component, the system would rebuild the entire site.

-It’s actually pretty easy to implement such a system with only the built-in Node.js modules.
+It’s actually pretty easy to implement such a system with only the Node.js APIs.
 At a high level, the system works like this:

 1. The entry script watches the current working directory via `fs.watch(process.cwd(), { recursive: true }, (event, filename) => { ... });`